+- · Class 1 (Explosives).

-Class 2.1 (Flammable Gas)
+- Class 2.1 (Flammable Gas).

-Class 3 (Flammable Liquids)
+- Class 3 (Flammable Liquids).

 The rules usually forbid use of cargo heaters, including automatic cargo heater/air conditioner units.
-Unless you have read all the related rules, don't load the above products in a cargo space that has a heater.
+Unless you have read all the related rules, do not load the above products in a cargo space that has a heater.